aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Relevant documentation should be accessible by users.

-Rationale: Usage manuals and technical-related details should be easily accessible from `tinymorph`'s interface.
+Rationale: Usage manuals and technical-related details should be easily accessible from `morph`'s interface.

 > [!IMPORTANT] OER-PR3
 >